abbasmsh1/AILawyer/README.md

 - `rag_agent.py`: Contains the main Legal RAG agent implementation
 - `main.py`: Example script showing how to use the legal agent
+- `api.py`: FastAPI backend for the web interface
+- `static/`: Directory containing the web interface files
 - `requirements.txt`: Project dependencies
 - `Documents/`: Directory for storing legal documents to analyze
+- `.env`: Environment variables (not in version control)

+## Environment Variables

+The following environment variables are required:

+- `TOGETHER_API_KEY`: Your Together AI API key

+You can set these variables in a `.env` file or in your system's environment.

+## Security Notes

+- Never commit your `.env` file or API keys to version control
+- Keep your API keys secure and rotate them regularly
+- Use appropriate access controls for your legal documents

 ## Legal Disclaimer